FIFO underrun means that the controller is not fed quickly enough with motion data. The reason for this can be numerous:

 - Is there another software running that takes up time away?

-2. The connection is not reliable
+- The USB connection is not reliable

 USB is, in general, a reliable connection, however, USB is also susceptible to external signal interference.
 This interference can often come from other cables that supply high currents.
 These cables can interfere with the low-power USB signal.
 Always make sure that the USB cable does not come near high power cables or other sources of interference like motors.

 But, as already mentioned above, the quality of the cable is very important.
 A good USB cable costs a little more but can also avoid problems.
-Have gold-plated contacts en double shielding can potentially solve connection issues.
+Having gold-plated contacts en double shielding can potentially solve connection issues.